seokhyeonSong/PowL---Pet-s-own-bowL/README.md

 ---
 You have to download python code at [here](https://drive.google.com/file/d/1HaZm8umBth1hv2_463ssejWnQnLsyWlW/view?usp=sharing)<br>
 save them at the same directory of this repository<br>
+---
+you have to change your flow.py 's IP address code to your current pc's IP address<br>
+flow.py Line 12, HOST ="your PC ip address"

 # Presentation video
 [Youtube_video](https://youtu.be/JyCRdHj9BLg)